|

 periodic maintenance.
 But stone needs attention too, only over much

-longer intervals if it's been well done originally.
+longer intervals if it was well brought off originally.
 And

 as many do with houses, I went for the whole enchilada without closely